chiasmus/nest/README.md

   cd theme
-  git commit -am 'YOUR MESSAGE HERE' git push
+  git commit -am 'YOUR MESSAGE HERE' git push origin HEAD:master

-This will update this repo.
+This will commit your changes and then push the update.

 # Nest